 It scans quickly, and ultimately protects you from getting a virus which can then attack your computer.

-When you are using an e-mail application like Outlook Express for example, you have to be sure you have some kind of anti-virus software on your computer.
+When you’re using an e-mail application like Outlook Express for example, you have to be sure to have some kind of antivirus software on your computer.
 And even then, an e-mail with a virus has been known to slip through.

-With Yahoo’s Stationery option, you can choose to use to dress up your emails.
-Along these same lines, Yahoo Email also has emoticons built in, plus the ability to change the color, size and font of your text, the ability to use bullets, change the alignment of any line, and highlight any word or line of text.
+With Yahoo Stationery, you can choose to use to dress up your emails if you want to.
+Along these same lines, Yahoo Mail also has emoticons built in, plus the ability to change the color, size, and font of your text, the ability to use bullets, change the alignment of any line, and highlight any word or line of text.

-All these features make Yahoo E-mail fun to use!
+All of these features make Yahoo Email fun to use!

 Not So Great Things About Yahoo Email

-That’s another reason that I’ve stuck with Yahoo Classic Mail, because there is only one ad banner at the top, plus one at the top and bottom of the bar on the left.
+That’s another reason I’ve stuck with Yahoo Mail Classic — because there is only one ad banner at the top, plus one at the top and bottom of the side of the page.
 That’s it.

-In the new version, ads appear everywhere making the page look so busy that you can barely tell where your email starts or ends.
+In the new Yahoo Mail, ads appear everywhere making the page look so busy that you can barely tell where your email starts or ends!

-All in all, the advantages of using Yahoo Email clearly outweigh the disadvantages in my opinion.
+All in all, the advantages of using Yahoo Mail clearly outweigh the disadvantages, in my opinion.